-The Darien Gap is a break in the Pan-American Highway with a length of 60 miles without roads.
+Darien Gap is a break in the Pan-American Highway with a length of 60 miles (96 km) without roads.
 It makes that overland travel across Central America is pretty much impossible.
-This gap has has been successfully crossed a handful of times -usually by expeditions equipped with off-road vehicles and staffed by special forces types, a near-impenetrable jungle that guerrilla fighters and drug runners call home.
+This gap has been successfully crossed a handful of times -usually by expeditions equipped with off-road vehicles and staffed by special forces types, a near-impenetrable jungle that guerrilla fighters and drug runners call home.

-Located in the south of Colombia, going through the Valley of Sibundoy, the road between Mocoa and San Francisco in the department of Putumayo in Colombia, is one of the most dangerous roads in the world.
-The road was built in 1930 and zigzags the Andean mountain range.
+Located in the Putumayo Department of Colombia, the road from Mocoa to San Francisco is one of the most dangerous roads in the world.
+It was built in 1930 and zigzags the Andean mountain range.
 There have been numerous deaths from cars falling off.

-Alto de Letras is a high mountain pass at an elevation of 3.679m (12,070ft) above the sea level, located in central Colombia.
-It’s said to be the longest road climb in the world.
+Alto de La Línea is a high mountain pass at an elevation of 3.271m (10,731ft) above the sea level, located on the boundary of Tolima and Quindío departments, in the Andean Region of Colombia.

-Chicamocha Canyon is a steep sided canyon located in the Chicamocha National Park, in Colombia.
+Cañón del Chicamocha is a steep sided canyon located in the departments of Boyacá and Santander, in Colombia.

-Located in the Santander Department in northeastern Colombia, Vetas is the highest town in the country, at an elevation of 3,350metres (10,990ft) above the sea level.
+Located in Soto Norte Province, in the north-east of Santander department of northeastern Colombia, Vetas is said to be the highest town in the country, at an elevation of 3.350m (10,990ft) above the sea level.
 It’s one of the highest towns accessible by car on Earth.

-Carretera 37 is a mountain road located in southern Colombia with a length of 132 km, going within the foothills of the Cordillera Central.
+Carretera 37 is a mountain road located in southern Colombia with a length of 196 km (121 miles), going within the foothills of the Cordillera Central.

 Salto del Tequendama, the Tequendama Falls, is one of the Colombia’s major tourist attractions.
 Located in the municipality of San Antonio del Tequendama, it’s a 132m high waterfall on the Bogotá River.